1. Why is it necessary to develop these NHS properties for housing?

 The anticipated construction start is Spring 2024 (subject to planning permission).

 As part of our planning application a Construction and Environmental Management Plan will be submitted to Southwark Council.
 This will outline the numerous measures which we will undertake during construction in order to mitigate disruption to neighbours and the surrounding area.
-Strict environmental controls relating to construction generated dust and noise will be in place and a secure site boundary will be maintained at all times.
+Strict environmental controls relating to construction generated dust and noise will be in place and a secure site boundary will always be maintained.

-There will also be an identified point of contact during the construction process for residents to contact in the event that they do have any concerns or problems.
+There will also be an identified point of contact during the construction process for residents to contact if they do have any concerns or problems.

-Construction traffic will be managed in accordance with a Construction Traffic Management Plan which will be submitted as part of the planning application to Southwark Council.
+Construction traffic will be managed in accordance with a Construction Traffic Management Plan which will be submitted as part of the planning application to Southwark Council.27.
+What will be done with any feedback you are given by Trust staff and the local community?

 We will be capturing all the feedback we receive and discussing this with our design team, and where possible taking this on board as we develop the plans.